Where to Start with Classic Books: Helpful Reading Tips for Beginners

 Originally published in 1929, A Room of One’s Own is a feminist essay by Virginia Woolf.
 Using metaphors to examine social injustice related to women and their lack of free expression, Woolf demonstrates her wit and fierce independence in this powerful volume.

-Solomon Northup was an American abolitionist born to a freed slave and a free African-American woman.
+Solomon Northup was an American abolitionist born to a freed slave.
 He was drugged and kidnapped by slavers in Washington D.C., and sold to a painter in New Orleans.
 He remained in bondage for 12 years.
 This is the story of his harrowing experience.